-Hierarchical to: No other components.
-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area .
-Dependencies: No dependencies.
-Application Note: 7 The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.
+FAU\SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area.

+Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.